Buffy Wicks: First State Assembly term

 On August 31, 2020 (the final day of the legislative session), Wicks, having been previously denied the right to vote by proxy, appeared on the floor of the State Assembly holding her crying newborn baby while speaking in favor of passing housing legislation.
 This incident earned Wicks international attention, sparking a discussion in the media on how she might use her newfound reputation to advocate for expanding family leave protections in the United States.
 Meena Harris, Hillary Clinton, and others took to social media to congratulate and encourage Wicks.

+Wicks co-sponsored the More HOMES Act (SB 50), which would have streamlined approval of multi-family housing near transit stops, but the bill was defeated in a Senate floor vote.
+A pared-down version of the bill, SB 920, was passed in the Senate but died in Assembly committee.

 Second State Assembly term

 In her second term, Wicks served as Chair of the Assembly Committee on Housing and Community Development.
 On April 22, 2022, a convoy of anti-abortion truckers attempted to demonstrate in front of her house, but were driven away by egg-wielding children.
 Wicks was the author for several pieces of housing legislation including AB 2011.

-Wicks sponsored a bill that would require all workers in California to be vaccinated with the Covid-19 vaccines.
+Wicks sponsored a bill that would require all workers in California to be vaccinated with the COVID-19 vaccines.
 The Bill was "postponed" after the bill faced stiff opposition from labor unions as the Omicron variant crested in the heavily vaccinated state.